Does the amount of time it takes for a page to load in a browser influence search engine rankings for pages? Should it?

 Classification – The user experience information might be used to classify pages in some way.
 The layout of a page might indicate that a site might contain certain types of content related to certain types of sites.
 The patent application tells us:

-Crawling – When a search engine has a list of URLs to visit that it hasn’t seen before, or that it might revisit to check for new content, it might consider a number of different things in determining which to look at first.
-The user experience information might help making some decisions to look at certain content on pages that a search engine might not have considered before.
+Crawling – When a search engine has a list of URLs to visit that it hasn’t seen before, or that it might revisit to check for new content, it might consider several different things in determining which to look at first.
+The user experience information might help make some decisions to look at certain content on pages that a search engine might not have considered before.
 Here’s what the patent filing says about that:

 For example, information relating to whether a user might abandon or wait for a web document to be displayed may be useful when establishing certain quality or relevance factors for the web document.